-Not sure how many people are interested in the deep technical innards of the game, but it's definitely a topic I could go on for hours about.
-I figured I'd give just a brief rundown here, and if people are interested maybe I can expand some more.
-Let me know.
+Not sure how many are interested in the deep technical innards of the game—it's definitely a topic I could go on for hours about.
+I'll give just a brief rundown here, but if people are interested maybe I can expand some more.

 The game uses a hand-built C++ engine; it was originally inspired by Unity, whose architecture I studied a bit, although I haven't used Unity on any big projects.
 So there are Entities (i.e. GameObjects), which can contain Components and child Entities.
 The components bestow behavior or state data on the entities.
 I have a SpriteCmp to attach sprite graphics, an EnemyBhv to attach enemy behavior, a B2BodyCmp to attach a Box2D physics body to the entity, etc.

 The native version I work on day-to-day uses DirectX and HLSL shaders; the web build uses OpenGL / GLSL.
 Originally those were two separate renderers but the code had so much in common that I eventually merged them together, doing preprocessor branches around the API-specific graphics calls.